-- Since the call for Expressions of Interest under the WHO Emergency Use Listing procedure for MPXV diagnostics on 28 August 2024, 69 manufacturers have contacted WHO and 41 presubmission calls had been scheduled as of 23 April 2025.
-A total of 14 manufacturers were invited to submit their applications for 14 Nucleic Acid Amplification assays. - To date, the WHO has listed four products under the Emergency Use Listing procedure, and nine products are currently under assessment.
-One application is expected in July 2025.
+- As of 21 May 2025, two additional MPXV diagnostics, namely EasyNAT Monkeypox Virus Assay and PortNAT Monkeypox Virus Test manufactured by UStar Biotechnologies Ltd, have been included in the Emergency Use Listing for monkeypox virus in vitro diagnostics / nucleic acid amplification test.
+Since the call for expressions of interest under the WHO Emergency Use Listing procedure for MPXV diagnostics on 28 August 2024, 71 manufacturers have contacted WHO and 41 pre-submission calls have been scheduled.
+A total of 14 manufacturers were invited to submit their applications for 16 nucleic acid amplification assays. - To date, the WHO has listed six products under the Emergency Use Listing procedure, and nine products are currently under assessment.
+One application is expected in July 2025. - WHO held a webinar on 19 May 2025 to inform new guidance on WHO post-prequalification and post-Emergency Use Listing listing change applications for in vitro diagnostics.
+Revised guidance, the application form for reporting changes and the webinar recording have been made available at PQ IVD webpage.